kubedb/docs/docs/guides/neo4j/backup/kubestash/logical/index.md

 This guide will give you an overview how you can take backup and restore your `Neo4j` databases using `KubeStash`.

+For composite databases and local, standalone, or remote aliases, see [Backup and Restore Neo4j Composite Databases and Aliases](/docs/guides/neo4j/backup/kubestash/logical/composite-database/index.md).

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using `Minikube` or `Kind`.